 Training and development

 We invest in a range of development programmes to prepare our people to respond to changing client requirements.
-This year we increased our focus on programmes which equip our people to work collaboratively, connecting across the breadth of our company to deliver for the growing number of clients who seek this type of service.
+We have increased our focus on programmes which equip our people to work collaboratively, connecting across the breadth of our company to deliver for the growing number of clients who seek this type of service.

 Overall, we spent £45.5 million on training in 2018 (2017: £44.9 million) with 65% of our people taking part in formal training programmes, averaging 5.7 hours per person.

 - Maestro: Orchestrating Client Value: Develops the effectiveness and confidence of our senior client-facing people inspiring courage, collaboration and innovation.
 There have been 4,369 participants from 158 WPP companies since 2003.
 We’ve now launched Maestro Fusion, a five-day course to help our client team leaders navigate complex business issues and to transform client and internal relationships from transactional to trust-based partnerships.

 - WPP Mini MBA: Workshops to help our rising talent broaden their business and marketing knowledge, develop leadership skills, and deliver client value.
 To date, 3,160 of our people have participated.
 Our latest module is focused on how to help clients who look to WPP to provide an agile, integrated and bespoke partnership across multiple disciplines.
 It covers mindsets and skills including: relationship building, communication and influence, cross-cultural competence and discipline fluency.

 - WPP MBA Fellowship programme: A global multidisciplinary programme for MBA graduates, with 82 participants to date.

 - WPP Leadership Toolkit for Managers: An interactive educational resource hosted on the WPP intranet.
 Provides knowledge and tools to help users demonstrate effective leadership, nurture their teams, and align them behind organisational goals.

 - The Learning Hub: A searchable database that enables WPP companies to share training resources and best practices.
 The database includes 310 resources so far.

 Within our companies, employees can participate in a further range of training opportunities to develop their professional skills, leadership competencies and functional expertise.